-Additional informa ition The commitment provides support to decision making by Ministry of Trade on emergency food imports; supports the Agriculture Programme of the Ministry of Agriculture (Api Wawalai Api Kanne); recommendations and commitments in the Draft Sustainable Sri Lanka: Vision & Strategic Path and the Vision 2025.
-Milestone Activity with a verifiable deliverable Start Date: End Date: Fully functioning and update databases are available for farmers to receive crop cultivation and crop forecasting information.
-Ongoing December, 2020 2.
-An e-Agriculture Platform is in place as a decision support too farmers to obtain relevant information on Agriculture such as recommendation, seed availability, technology availability, loc officers to be contacted for advice and market information.
-Up existing databases, development of APIs to link them with e-Agriculture Platform and development of new databases if ne January, 2019 December, 2020 A database is developed for farmers to receive daily price list on control produces.
-January, 2019 December, 2020 sellers of agric e is introduced linking buyers and ne possibility of exploring the local lture.
-January, 2019 December, 2020 IT infrastructure development, publicity and capacity building plicity and capacity building January, 2019 December, 2020 Contact information Name of responsi implementing age Mr S. Periyasami Title, Department Director (Information & Communication) Email and Phone Email: periyasamy.doa@gmail.com Tel: 081 2030040 Other Actors Involved Department of Agriculture, Department of Agrarian Development, Provincial Department of Agriculture, Mahaweli Authority, Hector Kobbekaduwa Agrarian Research Institute (HARTI), Ministry in ch Information Technology; Information & Communication Technolog Agency (ICTA), Sri Lanka Hadhabima Authority. y, Hector nistry in charge of CSOs, private sector, multilaterals, working groups Related civil society organisations
+Additional informa ıtion The commitment provides support to charge of Trade on emergency food Programme of the Ministry in charge d imports; supports th e Agriculture Kanne); recommendations and com Lanka: Vision & Strategic Path and t Sustainable Sri Milestone Activity with a verifiable deliverable Start Date: End Date: Fully functioning and update databases are available for farmers to receive crop cultivation and crop forecasting information.
+Ongoing June 2021 2.
+An e-Agriculture Platform is in place as a decision support tool for farmers to obtain relevant information on Agriculture such as crop recommendation, seed availability, technology availability, local officers to be contacted for advice and market information.
+Updating existing databases, development of APIs to link them with e-Agriculture Platform and development of new databases if needed.
+March 2019 June 2021 3.
+A database is produces. developed for farme ers to receive daily price list on crop March 2019 June 2021 A Web / Mobile app based service is introduced linking buyers ar sellers of agriculture sector with the possibility of exploring the loc and international market in agriculture. e possibility of exploring the local March 2019 June 2021 IT infrastructure development, publicity and capacity building March 2019 June 2021 Contact information Name of responsi implementing age Mr S. Periyasami Title, Department Director (Information & Communication) Email and Phone Email: periyasamy.doa@gmail.com Tel: 081 2030040 Other Actors State actors involved Department of Agriculture, Department of Agriculture, Provincial Department of Agriculture Kobbekaduwa Agrarian Research Information Technology; Information Agency (ICTA), Sri Lanka Hadhabir e, Mahaweli Authority nstitute (HARTI), Mini n & Communication T r, Hector istry in charge of CSOs, private sector, multilaterals, working groups Related civil society organisations

-By end of 2020 implement mechanism for participation of persons with disabilities in determining housing allocations for 3200 identified low income families
+By end 2020, implement a mechanism for participation of persons with disabilities to determine housing allocations for 3200 identified low income families